ptibogxiv/doliconnect/readme.txt

 License: GPL v3 or later
 Donate link: https://ptibogxiv.eu

-This plugin will interface your Dolibarr within a customer interface in WordPress
+This plugin interfaces your Dolibarr installation with a customer interface in WordPress.

 == Description ==

-Use this plugin to greatly improve relations with yours customers.
-No Woocommerce or another e-shop need!
+Use this plugin to greatly improve relations with your customers.
+No WooCommerce or other e-shop is needed!

 If you like the plugin, feel free to rate it (on the right side of this page)!